binafy/laravel-stub/README.md

 <a name="replace"></a>
 ### `replace`

-The `replace` method take two params, first one is the key (variable) and second one is value.
-The value will replace with variable:
+The `replace` method takes two parameters, the first one is the key (variable) and the second one is the value.
+The value will be replaced with the variable:

 ```php
 LaravelStub::from(__DIR__ . 'model.stub')